-4+-Bedroom \$277,344
+4+-Bedroom \$342,482

-The decision to use the HOME subsidy limits and apply them statewide is based on an analysis of actual development costs for properties in Virginia where there was little variation in average project costs during 2010- 2015 across the state's counties.

-Please note that in addition to the subsidy limit, DHCD also applies a subsidy layering analysis to assure that the level of subsidy does not exceed the actual allowable development costs of the unit, that the costs are reasonable and in line with similar projects across the state, that the developer is not receiving excessive profit, and that the NHFT funding does not exceed the amount necessary for the project to be successful for the required 30-year affordability period.
+The decision to use the HOME subsidy limits and apply them statewide is based on an analysis of actual development costs for applicant projects in Virginia.
+DHCD notes there is not a wide variation in project costs, by type and size of development, across the entirety of the Commonwealth.
+DHCD also applies a subsidy layering analysis to ensure the level of subsidy provided does not exceed the actual allowable development costs of the unit, that the costs are reasonable and in line with similar projects across the state, that the developer is not receiving excessive profit, and that the NHFT funding does not exceed the amount necessary for the project to be successful for the required 30-year affordability period.